AI Use Cases/Logistics

 Is our Freight Brokering data kept secure during this process?

-Yes - all data remains within your infrastructure or a SOC 2 Type II compliant private cloud environment; we never train models on your shipment data or retain it in shared LLM systems.
+Yes - all data remains within your infrastructure or an isolated private cloud environment under your control; we never train models on your shipment data or retain it in shared AI systems.
 Integration with your TMS, load boards, and EDI networks uses encrypted APIs with role-based access control, and all carrier rate information and performance metrics stay encrypted at rest.
 We comply with FMCSA record-retention rules and ensure no customer shipment details are exposed across clients or used for model training outside your organization.

 What is the timeframe to deploy AI automated freight brokering?

-Deployment takes 10-14 weeks from kickoff to production.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 involve data mapping and TMS integration setup; weeks 4-8 cover model training on your historical shipment and carrier data; weeks 9-10 include UAT and broker workflow refinement; week 11-12 are soft launch with monitoring.
-Most Logistics clients see measurable results - 5-10% margin improvement and 15-20% reduction in empty miles - within 60 days of go-live as the model begins learning your lane-specific profitability and carrier performance patterns.
+A rollout like this is scoped to show measurable results - margin improvement and empty-mile reduction against your own baseline - within 60 days of go-live as the model begins learning your lane-specific profitability and carrier performance patterns.

 What are the key benefits of using AI for automated freight brokering in logistics?